+CHAPTER 4

-CHAPTER IV: HOW SHOULD JUDICIAL DATA BE REGULATED?
+HOW SHOULD JUDICIAL DATA BE REGULATED?

 The key issues in regulating judicial data result from the digitisation of both court records and the processes that support judicial proceedings.
-It is therefore necessary to briefly discuss court digitisation initiatives in the Indian judiciary, and how this has altered access to judicial data.
+It is therefore necessary to briefly discuss court digitisation initiatives in the Indian judiciary, and how these have altered access to judicial data.

-Paper I established that the documents and data which are currently publicly accessible include copies of judgments, orders, and cause lists.
-It also includes any information that can be heard in a hearing in open court, typically encompassing all stages of a case.
+Paper I established that the documents and data which are currently publicly accessible include copies of judgments, orders, and cause lists18.
 At present, the E-Courts Mission Mode Project, led by the eCommittee of the Supreme Court of India, is in Phase II, and is in the process of planning Phase III.
 Phases I and II have resulted in courts beginning to upload judgments, orders, and cause lists to the E-Courts portal and mobile application.
-These channels also provide other information as separate data fields.
-These include the names of litigants and their advocates, judges, details of the court and court hall, the type of case, and the laws under which the case was filed, the status of the case, and its outcome once it has been disposed of.
-Digitising existing physical records is also a part of the E-Courts project.
+These channels also provide other information as separate data fields19.
+These include the names of litigants and their advocates, judges, details of the court and court hall, the type of case, and the laws under which the case was filed, the status of the case, and its outcome once it has been disposed of20.
+Digitising existing physical records is also a part of the E-Courts project21.